NuDAQ/AI-Trigger-System/docs/Deliverables.md

 ## Introduction

 This version of the system receives 8 channels of 1 Gsa/s data.
+It splits the continuous waveform into 256 ns chunks for inference.
 After inference, it internally compares CNN scores with the configured threshold, retains only events above the threshold, and outputs the original waveform samples with a timestamp.
-The intended delivery model is a black-box CNN-trigger block with `CLK_ADC`, the clock arriving from the frontend ADC side, and `CLK_CNN`, the CNN inference clock.

 The delivered top-level interface has three groups: